edhungerford/gradiangourd/README.md

 # gradiangourd
-A Discord bot to provide information on my D&amp;D campaign, Tails of Gradia.
+A Discord bot to provide information on my TTRPG campaigns.